google/containerregistry/README.md

   --name NAME           The name of the docker image to push.
   --tarball TARBALL     An optional legacy base image tarball.
   --config CONFIG       The path to the file storing the image config.
+  --manifest MANIFEST   The path to the file storing the image manifest.
   --digest DIGEST       The list of layer digest filenames in order.
   --layer LAYER         The list of layer filenames in order.
   --stamp-info-file STAMP_INFO_FILE